 - The nominated visitor will need to book their visit at least one day in advance with the ward management team.
 Contact details for the wards can be found here.

 Exceptions can be made for a carer if the patient requires them for ongoing personal physical and emotional care and support whilst in hospital, for example those with learning disabilities or dementia.
 Other circumstances where exceptions can be made include visiting on compassionate grounds such as when a patient is at end of life.

 - Child inpatients: Where a patient is under the age of 18, visitors are restricted to one parent at any one time.

 - Visiting: The partner (or named supporter) of women admitted to the postnatal inpatient ward at Southmead Hospital can visit them on the ward.
-Each partner will be allocated a visiting slot between 9am – 9pm and will be required to have a negative coronavirus test before visiting the ward.
+Each partner will be allocated a visiting slot between 9am – 9pm.

 Further exceptions may be possible in exceptional circumstances if agreed with the ward management.
 If you are planning to visit the hospital, please arrange and agree your visit with the ward management team before travelling.